Vita

 In the Netflix-Series „Freud“ (2020), he plays an evil count, obsessed by dark powers.

-In the third season of Charité (German-Netflix-Production, 2021) Hochmair stars as Professor Prokop, an Austrian forensic pathologist who was internationally recognized for his influence on forensic medicine and research policy during German Democratic Republic.
+In the third season of „Charité“ (German-Netflix-Production, 2021), Hochmair stars as Professor Prokop, an Austrian forensic pathologist who was internationally recognized for his influence on forensic medicine and research policy at the time of the German Democratic Republic.

-„Blind ermittelt“ (The Blind Officer) (2017-2021) centres around Hochmair’s character, a detective who lost both his sight and his wife in an explosion.
+„Blind ermittelt“ (The Blind Officer) (11 episodes since 2028) centres around Hochmair’s character, a detective who lost both his sight and his wife in an explosion.

-He won the Austrian Television Award ROMY for his role in the blind officer (2019).
+He was awarded with the Austrian Television Award ROMY for his role in the blind officer (2019).

 Hochmair speaks four languages: He has performed on stage and screen in German, French, English and Spanish.